Joe Engel

-Joseph William Engel (March 12, 1893 – June 12, 1969) was an American left-handed pitcher and scout in Major League Baseball who spent nearly his entire career with the Washington Senators, and went on to become a promoter and team owner in the minor leagues.
+Joseph William Engel (March 12, 1893 – June 12, 1969) was an American left-handed pitcher and scout in Major League Baseball who spent nearly his entire career with the Washington Senators and went on to become a promoter and team owner in the minor leagues.
 He was born in Washington, D.C. as one of six children of a German immigrant who owned a bar/hotel next door to the Washington Post building in the District of Columbia.
-Engel was married twice and lost his only child, son Bryant, due to a traffic accident in Nov.
-1930 at age 9.
+Engel was married twice and lost his only child, son Bryant, due to a traffic accident in November 1930 at age 9.
 Engel himself died in Chattanooga in 1969 at age 76.

 Youth

 Engel spent his youth playing with Kermit and Alice Roosevelt, two of the children of President Teddy Roosevelt.
-He was a Washington Senators batboy, and later a team mascot.
+At age 13 he joined a traveling circus.
+He shared a vaudeville stage with Al Jolson at age 14.
+A year later, he was a Washington Senators batboy, and later a team mascot.

 He attended Mount St. Mary's College, where he lettered in four sports – track, baseball, basketball, and football.
 Engel also pitched a perfect game at Mount St. Mary's College.

 Major league career

-Engel made it to the major leagues as a pitcher from 1912 to 1920.
+Engel made it to the major leagues as a pitcher when he was 18, and played from 1912 to 1920.
 He played for the Senators for four seasons (1912–1915), where he was a roommate with Walter Johnson, compiling a record of 17–22.
 Engel became friends with Johnson: "Walter didn't drink or smoke and was more or less on the serious side.
 I liked my fun and as a youngster was something of a hell-raiser.
 But we just clicked."
 After the 1915 season, Engel played in only three more major league games–2 for the Cincinnati Reds in 1917 and 1919, and a final game for the Senators in 1920.